Ads

-Wire is manufactured in sizes according to a standard known as the American wire gauge (AWG).
+Wire is manufactured in sizes according to a standard known as the American Wire Gauge (AWG).
 As shown in Figure 1, the wire diameters become smaller as the gauge numbers become larger.
-Typical wire sizes range from a number 40 to number 0000.
+Typical wire sizes range from No. 40 to No. 0000 (4/0).

 Figure 1.
 American wire gauge for standard annealed solid copper wire